 One of the most attractive elements of the ISTQB Foundation Course is the fact that it provides a ‘standard’ that can be applied across any testing group.
 The ISTQB Glossary provides for standard definitions in a jargon ridden industry.
 The course describes methods, process and approaches that are applicable anywhere (and for any type of software application from web sites to embedded systems) plus references to many other international standards (such as ISO and IEEE).

 For a new testing team this standardisation is a great enabler in achieving consistency of process and terminology, and new hires who have the certification should not have a problem fitting in with any organisation following the Fundamental Test Process.
 For an existing test team, standardisation (provided it is not used slavishly) can provide a structure and direction to aim towards.

 Is there a down side to the training?
 Well, maybe, this depends on your perspective.
 The ISTQB Foundation course covers a lot of material in the time available and is fairly intensive, but it is comprehensive and broken up with exercises.
 The key is to take all the initial learning (needed for the exam) but only apply what is relevant in your organisation.
 Because of the intensity of the course, I always recommend that delegates do not take courses back to back if possible.

 Onwards and Upwards

-The ISTQB Foundation Level Extension, Agile Tester and the iSQI CMAP© Mobile App Testing - foundation level courses are excellent courses to take after the initial Foundation Certificate.
-This training and certification (Agile and CMAP) builds on what is covered in the Foundation course, not upwards but laterally into a deeper knowledge of testing in an Agile and a mobile world respectively.
+The ISTQB Foundation Level Extension, Agile Tester is an excellent course to take after the initial Foundation Certificate.
+This training and certification (Agile) builds on what is covered in the Foundation course, not upwards but laterally into a deeper knowledge of testing in an Agile world.

 So, to answer the question: ‘Certification, is it worth the paper it’s printed on?’ - the answer is ‘no it’s not; it is worth far more.’